zephyrproject-rtos/trusted-firmware-m/docs/design_documents/tfm_secure_partition_runtime_library.rst

 Implementation
 ==============
 The SPRTL C Runtime sources are put under:
-'$TFM_ROOT/secure_fw/lib/sprt/'

-All sources with the fixed prefix for easy symbol collecting:
-'tfm\_libsprt\_c\_'
+'$TFM_ROOT/secure_fw/partitions/lib/sprt/'

-The output of this folder is a static library named as 'libtfmsprt.a'.
-The code of 'libtfmsprt.a' is put into a dedicated section so that a hardware protected region can be applied to contain it.
+The output of this folder is a static library named as 'libtfm_sprt.a'.
+The code of 'libtfm_sprt.a' is put into a dedicated section so that a hardware protected region can be applied to contain it.

 The RoT Service API are put under service interface folder.
-These APIs are marked with the same section attribute where 'libtfmsprt.a' is put.
+These APIs are marked with the same section attribute where 'libtfm_sprt.a' is put.

 The Formatting API - 'printf' and variants
 ------------------------------------------